 It’s pretty hard to defend Amazon’s tax avoidance or its ruthless behaviour.
-“All big companies do this kind of thing,” is largely true, but it’s a fallacious argument.
+“All big companies do this kind of thing,” is true, but it’s a fallacious argument.
 Just because everyone does something doesn’t mean it’s ethical.

 Admittedly, Amazon is perhaps less help to authors writing literary novels.
 Amazon is entirely a commercial company and literary quality is irrelevant to them.
-If something sells then it’s good, if it doesn’t sell then it’s bad.
+If something sells, then it’s good.
+If it doesn’t sell, then it’s bad.
 But if you’re producing “art for art’s sake”, can you logically complain about Amazon being less high-minded?

 I’m not sure there’s any weight at all in the argument that Amazon is bad for authors.
 Bad for bookshops, definitely.
 Bad for commercial publishers, sure.
 But, it’s probably good for authors.

 Alternatives to Amazon: Local Bookshops